-It is time to decide which of Universal Orlando Resort’s soon-to-be eight on-site hotels is best for you and your party: Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Universal’s Cabana Bay Beach Resort, Universal’s Aventura Hotel, and the upcoming Universal’s Endless Summer Resort (which will begin its multi-phase opening in summer 2019).
+It is time to decide which of Universal Orlando Resort’s soon-to-be eight on-site hotels is best for you and your party: Loews Portofino Bay Hotel, Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Universal’s Cabana Bay Beach Resort, Universal’s Aventura Hotel, and the upcoming multi-property Universal’s Endless Summer Resort (which will begin its multi-phase opening in summer 2019).

 What do all of Universal’s on-site hotels have in common?

-This is important to keep in mind because the two more prestigious tiers, premiere and preferred, feature perks that the two more inexpensive levels, prime value and value, don’t.
+This is important to keep in mind because the two more prestigious tiers, premier and preferred, feature perks that the two more inexpensive levels, prime value and value, don’t.
 We’ll get to those differences in just a second – first, however, let’s go over what all four do have in common:

 - Early Admission to The Wizarding World of Harry Potter and Volcano Bay